+'''

 (See also Chapter 7.2.1 LOGIN and LOGOUT as a User)

+'''

-Current password
+Current passw vord

-New password (min.
+New nassword l (min.
 6 characters)

+ica passaore

-Confirm new password
+Confirm new p oassword

-7.3.5.7 Downloading Configurations - Downloads
+7.3.5.7 Downloading Configurations / SNMP MIB

 In order to be able to download certain configuration files via the web interface it is necessary to be logged on as a "Master" user.
-Only the documentation can be downloaded without logging on.

-The private hopf enterprise MIB is also available via the web.
+The "private hopf enterprise MIB" is also available via the WebGUI in this area.